abhiramtilakiiit/projects/README.md

 # projects
-A repo for my college projects
+A repo for my college projects ( which are completed )